Revacio, 20 mg 90 pcs.

 Overdose

-Symptoms: headache, facial flushing, dizziness, dyspepsia, nasal congestion, visual disturbances.
+Symptoms: headache, flushes of blood to the skin of the face, dizziness, dyspepsia, nasal congestion, visual impairment.

 ---|---|